priyankapanga/An-Analysis-on-Studio-Ghibli-Films/README.md

 # (https://www.kaggle.com/datasets/shruthiiiee/studio-ghibli-dataset),
 # which is also licensed under the Apache 2.0 License.
 The dataset has been
 # modified by Priyanka Panga to update some column contents, and this modified
-# veerson is the one used in the project.
+# version is the one used in the project.
 #
 # The modified dataset 'movies' is uploaded on Kaggle(https://kaggle.com/datasets/ca30befe447b3b37970625788f3794d1ea91677ce8e0a4130c0a1ceea66c2077), and is also
 # licensed under the Apache 2.0 License.